Please note all enquiries relating to student recruitment should be directed to the CDT.

 Number of notional studentships awarded: eight per year for three intakes

-Academic partners: Cardiff University (academic lead partner), University of Bath, University of Bristol, University of Exeter, Centre for Ecology & Hydrology (CEH) and the British Geological Survey (BGS).
+Academic partners: Cardiff University (academic lead partner), University of Bath, University of Bristol, University of Exeter, UK Centre for Ecology and Hydrology (CEH) and the British Geological Survey (BGS).

 The Centre for Doctoral Training (CDT) in freshwater bioscience & sustainability was awarded to the FRESH consortium.
 Freshwater systems provide essential ecosystem services and are crucial to supporting the world’s growing population.
 However, they are rapidly losing biodiversity and function, putting the essential ecosystem services they provide under threat, with implications for water quality and predictability of water supply.
 This CDT will train the next generation of UK environmental researchers in the specialist, interdisciplinary and transferable skills necessary to monitor, evaluate, and sustainably manage freshwater resources to meet the needs of the wide range of relevant stakeholders.